 There is, however, a considerable market for ‘lifestyle’ professional massage treatment services, typically really effective firm massage for the reduction of muscular pain and the easing of stress.

 Customers of all ages are recognising that suffering from basic muscle pain, bad backs, sore shoulders and necks, are having a negative effect on their day to day living.
-Whether caused by physical stress at work, extended periods of repetitive activity or perhaps worse still inactivity as they pore over computer screens, or mental stress which demonstrates itself in muscle tension leading to pain, these all contribute to a lack of well-being.
+These may be caused by physical stress at work, for example, extended periods of repetitive activity or perhaps worse still inactivity as they pore over computer screens.
+Equally mental stress can demonstrate itself in muscle tension leading to pain.
+These can all contribute to a lack of well-being.

 It is not surprising, therefore, that together with a growing awareness of the whole issue of ‘wellness’ there are increasing numbers of people making efforts to improve their own well-being and simply choosing to live without the pain.